dekirusolutions/azure-pipeline-pr-review/README.md

-# Use OpenAI GPT model to review Pull Requests for Azure Devops
+# Use an LLM to review Pull Requests for Azure DevOps

 A task for Azure DevOps build pipelines to add GPT / OpenAI-compatible endpoint as PR reviewer

 This is a fork of https://github.com/mlarhrouch/azure-pipeline-gpt-pr-review.
-I'm doing some changes to make the extension more flexible, but there's more work to be done.
+We're doing some changes to make the extension more flexible, but there's more work to be done.
+The primary reason for the fork is that we wish to use it with our self-hosted ollama server, which the original extension does not support.

 ## Installation

-Installation can be done using [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=johnstrand.AIPullRequestReview).
+Installation can be done using [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=DekiruSolutionsAB.AIPullRequestReview).

+_Note: This extension is currently not published to the marketplace._

 ## Usage